Jordan Carlos

-Jordan Carlos (born February 2, 1978) is an American stand-up comedian who played a recurring character on The Colbert Report and is a co-host on the Nickelodeon kids' show Me TV.
+Jordan Carlos (born February 2, 1978) is an American stand-up comedian who played a recurring character on The Colbert Report and was a co-host on the Nickelodeon kids' show Me TV.
 He also appeared as a panelist and reporter on The Nightly Show with Larry Wilmore.

 Career

 Early career

 Jordan Carlos graduated Brown University in 2001 and began work as a copywriter in a New York ad firm.
 At night and on weekends Carlos performed stand-up comedy.
 Eventually Carlos abandoned advertising altogether in favor of stand-up although he feels he had trouble finding a niche audience because he "wasn't a stereotypical black man".
 He learned to use that characteristic as the basis for many of his jokes.

 Role on The Colbert Report

 On The Colbert Report Carlos played Alan, host Stephen Colbert's "black friend".
 Whenever Colbert discussed racial issues, he often asked that a picture of him with his African-American co-worker Alan be shown on screen.
 Colbert sometimes referred to him as "Alan, my black friend Alan".
 Alan first appeared on a Martin Luther King Day program when Colbert, complaining about having to work on the holiday, brought Alan into the argument, hoping that Alan was angry because he had to work, too.
 To Colbert's surprise, Alan was not.